NikoHacker1337/1740-2024-SWERve/README.md

 - [ ] Add pathplanning for autos
 - [ ] Finish the system functionality
 - [ ] Tune the system so it works well
+- [ ] If apriltag vision pose esimation should take precedence in getPose, update it to get the pos with the limelight if able

 `Controls`
 - [ ] Create a better controller scheme than last year to set up controls (addControlerFunction(func(), a)) ? (opt.)